The Metal C-Ring: Sealing Solutions for Extreme Vacuum and Temperature

 Manufacturing a metal C ring is not just about shaping steel.
 It involves selecting superalloys that retain strength at extreme temperatures.
 At QZSEALS, we typically utilize:

-• Inconel 718 / X-750: The industry standard materials for Inconel C-rings, offering exceptional high-temperature strength, oxidation resistance, and fatigue performance in aerospace, energy, and vacuum systems.
+• Inconel 718 / X-750: These are the industry standard materials, offering exceptional high-temperature oxidation resistance of Inconel X-750 and fatigue performance in aerospace and vacuum systems.

-• Stainless Steel (304/316): Used for less aggressive cryogenic sealing applications, offering reliable performance at low temperatures in accordance with ASTM material standards, which with lower material cost compared to nickel-based superalloys.
+• Stainless Steel (304/316): Used for cryogenic sealing solutions for liquid nitrogen, offering reliable performance in accordance with ASTM standards for metal sealing materials, providing a lower material cost for less aggressive environments.

 The Importance of Plating